Specific Legal Duties

 Duty to Control

 A person generally has no duty to control the actions of another person.
-However, in some relationships, this duty may arise.
+However, there are some exceptions.
 The most common example involves a parent and child.
-If a parent is aware of a child's dangerous propensities, then the parent is generally under a duty to exercise reasonable care in controlling the child.
+If a parent is aware of a child's dangerous tendencies or habits, then the parent is generally under a duty to exercise reasonable care in controlling the child.

 Duty to Protect

 A defendant may have a duty to protect a plaintiff based on the defendant's relationship with the plaintiff.
-This most clearly applies in cases involving jailors and prisoners or innkeepers and guests.
-Some courts have imposed a duty to protect based on other relationships, including landlord-tenant and business-patron relationships, but the law is less clear about duties in these instances.
+This most clearly applies in cases involving jailors and prisoners, or innkeepers and guests.
+Some courts have imposed a duty to protect based on other relationships, including landlord-tenant and business-patron relationships, although the law is less clear about duties in these instances.